Skip to content

 num_labels int

-The total number of unique objects found in the labeled volume.
+The total count of unique objects identified.

 Example